 The city of Hoi An is known today as an authentic UNESCO World Heritage Site.
-Its ability to preserve the memories of the past has made this town one of the country’s most visited attractions, and boasts a romantic, scenic, and delightful atmosphere.
+Its ability to preserve memories of the past has made it one of the country’s most visited attractions, with a romantic, scenic, and delightful atmosphere.